jfbu/xint/README.md

 Documentation
 =============

-Both the user manual and the commented source code are in `xint.pdf`, which one can also find at https://jfbu.github.io/xint.
+Both the user manual and the commented source code are in `xint.pdf`.

 A file `CHANGES.html` is provided at https://jfbu.github.io/xint.
 Its source `xintchanges.md` is part of the CTAN upload, and you